openFuelCell2/openFuelCell2/README.md

 - Electric region:

   This region accounts for the electric-conductive components.
 It is designed to consider electron/ion transfer specifically.
 However, it is found that the proton transfer region is the same as the region where dissolved water transfer takes place.
 Therefore, a switcher is enabled in the code to turn on/off the dissolved water transfer model.
-The following eqautions will be solved,
+The following equations will be solved,

-  - Potential equations (Possion equations)
+  - Potential equations (Poisson equations)
   - Dissolved water transfer equations (diffusion and electro-osmotic-drag)

   For example, in a fuel cell, the following components belong to this region: